Extractables & Leachables - Live Online Training

 Over the last years, the requirements on the assessment of substances that could leach into the drug product in the course of its life cycle have increased considerably.

 The specific kind of extractable/leachable can vary from organic oligomers and catalyst residues to heavy metals – to name a few.
 Due to the resulting complexity, it is very important to consider the potential risk factors associated with leaching substances already at a very early stage in process development.
-Therefore, the ICH is currently working on a new ICH Q3E Guideline for Extractables and Leachables (E&L) to “assist both applicants and regulators by providing focus on critical aspects, and improving transparency in requirements for medicinal products including drug delivery device components”.
+Therefore, the ICH is currently working on a new ICH Q3E Guideline for Extractables and Leachables (E&Ls) to “assist both applicants and regulators by providing focus on critical aspects, and improving transparency in requirements for medicinal products including drug delivery device components”.

 Packaging materials have been in the focus of such investigations for a long time as the contact time between drug product and packaging material is rather long.
+Recently, particular attention was paid to devices and equipment used in the production process, e.g. filters, bags, tubes.

 Target Group

-This Live Online Training is designed for personnel of pharmaceutical companies and their suppliers who
+The course is designed for personnel of pharmaceutical companies and their suppliers who

 • work in quality control of packaging materials.

-• develop materials sourcing strategies.
+• develop material sourcing strategies.

 Technical Requirements

-At http://www.webex.com/test-meeting.html you can check if your system meets the necessary requirements for the participation at a WebEx meeting and at the same time install the necessary plug-in.
-Please just enter your name and email address for the test.
-If the installation is not possible because of your rights for the computer system, please contact your IT department.
+We use WebEx for our live online training courses and webinars.
+At https://www.gmp-compliance.org/training/online-training-technical-information you will find all the information you need to participate in our trainings and you can check if your system meets the necessary requirements to participate.
+If the installation of browser extensions is not possible due to your rights in the IT system, please contact your IT department.
 WebEx is a standard nowadays and the necessary installation is fast and easy.

 Programme